csci104/site/resources/mt1-info/index.md

  - Heap implementation and operations (push, pop, top) and runtime
  - `build-heap` (`make-heap`) algorithm and runtime
  - heap-sort

-#### Units 10 and 11 - Graph Algorithms and Graph Traversals
- - Graph representations and the graph ADT
- - Pagerank, BFS, Dijikstra's, A*, DFS
- - Traversals (pre/in/post order)

 ### Practice Materials